rubenros1795/react-gcv-image-analysis/BeginnersGuide.md

 # A Beginners Guide to Working with Web Data in Python

 ## The Goal
-- identify frequential patterns in metadata and textual data
+- identify frequential patterns in metadata and textual data drawn from the web

+## Programming for Distant Viewing and Reading
 - programming languages as useful tools in structuring the data in countable units

-## Programming for Distant Viewing and Reading
 - programming languages
 - Python
 - Practicalities:
-  - Python execution
+  - Running a Python Script & Jupyter Notebooks
   - Basic Stuff
     - objects (str,int,list,dict)
     - functions